 The Virginia Historical Society’s Story of Virginia Capital Campaign has reached and surpassed its goal of $38 million, it was announced on January 4, 2016 by the Society's board of trustees.
 Read the full press release here.

-The Story of Virginia Campaign is designed to help the VHS refresh portions of our existing facility and to maximize the existing footprint of the building.
-This will allow us to display more of our collections as well as host more and larger special events and lectures.
-The Story of Virginia Campaign will open our facility, our collections, and our expertise to an even wider audience.
+The Story of Virginia Campaign opened our facility, our collections, and our expertise to an even wider audience.
 The goal, however, remains the same: to collect, preserve, and interpret Virginia’s past for future generations.
-Construction has begun and should be completed by fall of 2015.

-Pamela R. Seay, Vice President for Institutional Advancement
+Pamela R. Seay, Senior Vice President for Institutional Advancement

-The VHS ranks among the top tier of history organizations in the country.
-The early, and strong, response to this campaign is a reflection of the important contributions made by Virginians to American, and world, history.
-For more information or to learn how you can help, contact me at firstname.lastname@example.org or 804.342.9681.
+The strong response to this campaign is a reflection of the important contributions made by Virginians to American, and world, history.
+For more information or to learn how you can help build on this success, contact me at email@example.com or 804.342.9681.

 Three elements to the campaign